Skip to main content

 Ticket Summaries

-The administrator who set up ticketing in your organization may add important content to the summary of the ticket.
+The user who set up the ticket task may choose to add important content to the summary of the ticket.
+Ticket summaries can help you understand why the ticket has been made and how you’re expected to follow up with it.
 If you do not see this section, it means no summaries were set up.

 Adding Ticket Summaries